On this day in history, January 14th of 2002, Pau Gasol probably thought to himself, "one day I would like to play with Kobe Bryant."

 "For some reason, I felt really good," Bryant said.
 "I felt like I was in a groove.
 I didn't get the feeling of the basket being big, I had a lot of bounce.
 The legs felt extremely good."

-One of the most amusing things about the game was how good Kobe was feeling about suspended teammate Shaq: Kobe wrote the #34 on his hideous-looking Adidas shoes when he heard about Shaq being suspended.
+One of the most amusing things about the game was how good Kobe felt about suspended teammate Shaq: he wrote the #34 on his hideous-looking Adidas shoes when he heard about Shaq's suspension.
 After the game, he was asked if he had a message for Shaq.
 His response: “I love you, man!”

 SHAQ VS BRAD MILLER

 If you want to know why Shaq was suspended for three games, check out this missed punch on Bulls' center Brad Miller after a flagrant foul by him and Charles Oakley.
-Thankfully, Shaq didn't land the punch because we might have had another Kermit Washington/Rudy T story if he did.
+Thankfully, Shaq didn't land the punch, or we might have had another Kermit Washington/Rudy T story.

-The punch also came with $15,000 fine.
-Miller was suspended for one game and Oakley got two.
+The punch also came with a $15,000 fine.
+Miller was suspended for one game, and Oakley was suspended for two.